williamito/controls/README.md

-# Robot Kinematics Module
+# Control & Kinematics

-This module provides an implementation of forward and inverse kinematics for robotic manipulators using Denavit–Hartenberg (DH) parameters.
+This library provides an implementation of kinematics and dynamics modules for robotic manipulators using Denavit–Hartenberg (DH) parameters.
 It supports:

 - **Forward kinematics**
 - **Inverse kinematics via Damped Least Squares Inverse Jacobian**
 - **Pose interpolation (position + orientation) using SLERP**
+- **Full Inverse Dynamics via Recursive Newton-Euler equations**

 An example configuration is included for the SO100 robotic arm from [LeRobot](https://github.com/huggingface/lerobot), but the module is adaptable to any N-dof robot defined by standard DH parameters.